rushic24/cherrytree-clone/README.md

 ## Ever wanted a treestyle web text editor like cherrytree?
 Well here you go!!.
-Pastetreee is a fork of (StagBin)[https://github.com/StagBIN/frontend]
+Pastetreee is a fork of [StagBin](https://github.com/StagBIN/frontend), where people can organize and share pastes categorized by treeview.